IABTechLab/uid2docs/docs/sdks/client-side-identity-v2.md

 ## API Reference

->IMPORTANT: All interactions with the Client-Side JavaScript SDK are done through the global `__uid2` object, which is a member of the `UID2` class.
+All interactions with the Client-Side JavaScript SDK are done through the global `__uid2` object, which is a member of the `UID2` class.
 All of the following JavaScript functions are members of the `UID2` class.

 - [constructor()](#constructor)
 - [init()](#initopts-object-void)